tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![checkforchild](https://github.com/user-attachments/assets/e707b90f-e9e4-46b0-b1f9-c685b5d64cf3)

 Because it checks for _process id_.
 A child process has process id of 0 therefore the child process will continue execution but the main process will jump to main+84 and wait for child to return.
-Then how can we redirect execution in a way that we can call **vuln()** with the parent process and hit our breakpoint?
+Then how can we redirect execution in a way that to call **vuln()** with the parent process and hit our breakpoint?
 With the power of **gdb** ofcourse!

 We have multiple options to bypass the check, we can set the value in **rbp-0x4** to 0 at checktime, or we can just change the next instruction.
 We can do one of them manually but we'll probably run this binary a few times or we may mess it up with hitting wrong buttons so writing a little gdb script is worth our time.